e-j-w/G4TIP/README.md

 | /FusionEvaporation/P4 | Sets the angular distribution of emitted gamma rays to a 4th order legendre polynomial in cos(theta). |

 ### Coulex reaction parameters<a name="coulexpar"></a>

+These commands will only be used if `/Physics/Coulex` is set.

 |**Command**|**Effect**|
 |:---:|:---:|